 — TED Talks (@TEDTalks) June 27, 2018

-Unfortunately for parents of children with autism spectrum disorder, medical costs are estimated to be as much as 6 times higher than for families with no autisic children.
+Unfortunately for parents of children with autism spectrum disorder, medical costs are estimated to be as much as 6 times higher than for families with no autistic children.

-According to the National Institutes of Health, parents with 1 or more autisic children spent, on average between $4,000-$6,000 more per year on medical costs.
+According to the National Institutes of Health, parents with 1 or more autistic children spent, on average between $4,000-$6,000 more per year on medical costs.

-According to Autism Speaks, the cost of caring for a child with autism is $60,000/year.
-Obviously some of that would be covered under insurance and they are also factoring in lost income if one parent chooses to stay home.
+According to Autism Speaks, looking at autism statistics worldwide, the cost of caring for a child with autism is $60,000/year.
+Obviously, some of that would be covered under insurance and they are also factoring in lost income if one parent chooses to stay home.

 Going back to Autism Speaks: